socprime/the-prime-hunt/README.md

 - Click the **Include** button to include the selected accounts/assets in the search
 - Click the **Exclude** button to exclude the selected accounts/assets from the search
 - Click the **Show All Events** button to search for all events that involve the selected accounts/assets
 - Click the **Search At** button and select a CTI source to analyze the selected accounts/assets.
-Default options include VirusTotal, VirusTotal Enterprise, Anomali, EchoTrail, and Ultimate Windows Security
+Default options include: VirusTotal, VirusTotal Enterprise, Anomali, EchoTrail, Ultimate Windows Security, AbuseIPDB, URLhaus (by Abuse.ch), MalwareBazaar MD5 (by Abuse.ch), MalwareBazaar SHA256 (by Abuse.ch), ThreatFox IOCs (by Abuse.ch), FeodoTracker C&C (by Abuse.ch), Shodan

 ![Bulk action buttons](.readme/bulk-action_buttons.png)